UW Bothell offers three broad categories of classrooms: General Purpose, Specialized, and Lab Spaces.

 Computer labs may be used for more general courses and can also be preferenced by specific academic programs.
 They are also often requested on a session by session basis by faculty.
 Currently, UW Bothell has 5 computer labs.
 Computer labs vary in size from 32-person to 36-person labs and each lab may have different hardware and software depending on its use.

 STEM dedicated science labs offer hands-on learning spaces with equipment for class and research use.
 These labs contain various equipment appropriate for the following curricular areas: Chemistry, Biology, Physics, Electrical & Mechanical Engineering.
-There are 2 STEM dedicated science labs located at Cascadia College CC1 and 16 between the UWB Beardslee and Discovery Hall buildings.
+There are 2 STEM dedicated science labs located at Cascadia College CC1 and CC2 and 16 between the UWB Beardslee and Discovery Hall buildings.